Plutonomicon/cardano-transaction-lib/doc/blockfrost.md

 ### 4. Setting up a directory for temporary keys

 During testing, the test engine will move funds around according to the UTxO distribution specifications provided via `Contract.Test.withWallets` calls in the test bodies.
 It will generate private keys as needed on the fly.
-The private keys will be stored in a special directory, to prevent loss of funds in case the test suite exits.
+The private keys will be stored in a special directory, to prevent loss of funds in case the test suite suddently exits.
 Set `BACKUP_KEYS_DIR` to an existing directory where you would like the keys to be stored.

+In this directory, keys will be stored in subdirs named as addresses that are derived from these keys.
+Most of these directories will contain a file named `inactive`.
+It indicates that the test suite assumes that there are no funds left (because they have been withdrawn successfully).

+Each test run generates fresh keys that will be stored indefinitely, and it's up to the user to decide when to delete the corresponding directories.
+The reason why the keys are not being disposed of automatically is because there may be some on-chain state uniquely tied to them that the user may not want to lose access to.

 ### 5. Providing an API endpoint URL

+Blockfrost dashboard provides endpoint URLs for your projects.

-Parts of the endpoint URLs are specified separately, e.g. `https://cardano-preview.blockfrost.io/api/v0/` becomes:
+In the test suite configuration, parts of the endpoint URLs are specified separately, e.g. `https://cardano-preview.blockfrost.io/api/v0/` becomes:

 ```bash
 export BLOCKFROST_PORT=443 # https -> 443, http -> 80